 - Excellent programming skills and experience

-- Ability to manage software infrastructure & configurations
+- Ability to handle software infrastructure management & configuration management

 - A computer science degree or a similar discipline

-- A two to six-year experience in project or release management
+- A two to six-year experience in using project or release management tools

 - An expert understanding of software development lifecycle